thota-sasanth/Optimizing-Tourist-Itineraries-Using-Simulated-Annealing/README.md

 In an age where tourism is not just a leisure activity but a pursuit of cultural and personal enrichment, the complexity of planning the perfect travel itinerary remains a universal concern for travelers worldwide.
 Tourists often grapple with the complexities of optimizing their travel plans, attempting to strike a delicate balance between maximizing exploration and minimizing logistical hurdles.
-This project aims to introduce an effective solution and serve as a valuable tool for tourists exploring a new country or anyone seeking assistance in crafting personalized and efficient travel itineraries.
+This project aims to introduce an effective solution for optimizing tourist itineraries.

 On a high level, this problem is a variant of the Traveling Salesman Problem (TSP).
 We know that TSP is an NP-hard problem, meaning that as the number of cities increases, the number of